Poecilia vandepolli: Distribution and habitats

+Range

-P. vandepolli is native to three islands of the Lesser Antilles in the Caribbean Sea: Aruba, Bonaire, and Curaçao.
-These three islands, collectively known as the ABC islands, belong to the Leeward Antilles.
+Poecilia vandepolli is native to three islands of the Leeward Antilles: Aruba, Bonaire, and Curaçao.
 The species has not been recorded on other Leeward Antilles islands, but it is found in the freshwater habitats of Saint Martin in the Antillean Windward Islands, where it was probably introduced by Dutch settlers.
+The ecological consequences of its establishment on Saint Martin have not been determined.

-Occurrences have been reported from mainland Venezuela, including those in the Lake Maracaibo river estuary and the "thousands of individuals" in a drainage flowing through the city of Maracaibo, but the validity of these collection records remains unconfirmed.
+Populations from mainland Venezuela previously attributed to Poecilia vandepolli, including those in the Lake Maracaibo river estuary and "thousands of individuals" in a drainage flowing through the city of Maracaibo, are now identified as P. koperi.